 Disagreement Between Doctors Is Rare

-In over 35 years of doctoring for rheumatoid arthritis, this has happened to me only once.
+This has happened to me only once, in the many years I have been doctoring for rheumatoid arthritis.
 Because it doesn't happen often -- that doctors don't agree -- it kind of catches you off-guard when it does happen.
 Who do you listen to?
 Who is right?
 Will the one doctor be mad if you go with the other's advice?
 What is proper patient etiquette when this does happen?

 First and foremost, don't get rattled if this happens to you.
 Stay logical and remember these 5 tips for dealing with doctors who don't agree: